 Could climate prove a change too far for Obama?

-The American president has expressed his desire to combat climate change but is Congress on same page as Obama?PARIS – European enthusiasm for President Barack Obama's ambitious programme of US renewal does not hide deep uncertainty over the likelihood of his delivering on measures to combat climate change.
+In the face of a wide range of challenges, many European leaders are sceptical that the new American president will have enough political might to adequately address today’s climate change woes.Paris -- European enthusiasm for President Barack Obama's ambitious programme of US renewal does not hide deep uncertainty over the likelihood of his delivering on measures to combat climate change.

-The depth of the disaster that has befallen the US economy in particular - witness Friday's announcement of over 650,000 jobs lost in February alone - and the difficulties Obama has faced getting Congress to approve his rescue plans underscore significant obstacles ahead.
+The depth of the disaster that has befallen the US economy in particular -- witness last month’s announcement of over 650,000 jobs lost in February alone -- and the difficulties Obama has faced getting Congress to greenlight his rescue plans underscore significant obstacles ahead.

-Several European environment ministers, including those from Denmark, France and Poland, this week met separately with the new team in charge of environment and climate issues for Obama's administration and numerous congressional representatives from both sides, Republican and Democratic.
+Several European environment ministers, including those from Denmark, France and Poland, last month met separately with the new team in charge of environment and climate issues for Obama's administration and numerous congressional representatives from both sides, Republican and Democratic.

 UN climate chief Yvo de Boer, who was also in Washington for a first contact, restated the "encouragement" he has taken from Obama's stance.

-In February, de Boer described Obama's position on climate change as "a sea change" for the US, but this week, he too underlined the need to listen carefully to the views of Congress.
+In February, de Boer described Obama's position on climate change as "a sea change" for the US, but in March, he too underlined the need to listen carefully to the views of Congress.

-While Obama eventually got his 787-billion-dollar (623.6-billion-euro) economic stimulus plan through Congress, battles still loom on healthcare, climate change, energy and education - not to mention foreign policy.
+While Obama eventually got his 787-billion-dollar economic stimulus plan through Congress, battles still loom on healthcare, climate change, energy and education -- not to mention foreign policy.

-"The lack of communication between the Senate and the administration around the time of Kyoto was an error we cannot allow to be repeated," de Boer said after this week's talks.
+"The lack of communication between the Senate and the administration around the time of Kyoto was an error we cannot allow to be repeated," de Boer said after March’s talks.

-"It is necessary to pay very close attention to what Congress has to say" on the issue of Obama's proposed federal US law to introduce new caps, and subsequently reductions, on national carbon emissions, one of the principal battlegrounds come December's Copenhagen talks.
+He added that it is necessary to pay very close attention to what Congress has to say on the issue of Obama's proposed federal US law to introduce new caps, and subsequently reductions, on national carbon emissions – one of the principal battlegrounds come December's Copenhagen talks.

 "The language is still as enthusiastic, but we sense a dampener with Congress, which could put the brakes on progress given (economic) difficulties," warned French minister Jean-Louis Borloo.